Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 return f"""You are an SQL expert.

-Please generate only a DuckDB-compatible SELECT statement based on the table definitions below for the user's question.
+Please generate only DuckDB-compatible SELECT statements based on the following table definitions in response to user questions.

 {schema_definitions}